wp-plugins/wp-sitemap-page/readme.txt

 === WP Sitemap Page ===
 Contributors: funnycat
 Donate link: http://www.infowebmaster.fr/dons.php
-Tags: sitemap, generator, site map, html sitemap Requires at least: 3.0
+Tags: sitemap, generator, site map, html sitemap, sitemap generator, dynamic sitemap, seo Requires at least: 3.0
 Tested up to: 3.4.2
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later

-This plugin allow you to list your pages and posts on a page using the shortcode [wp_sitemap_page].
+Add a sitemap on one any of your page using the simple shortcode [wp_sitemap_page].
+Improve the SEO and navigation of your website.

 == Description ==
-An easy way to add a sitemap on one of your pages becomes reality thanks to this WordPress plugin.
+An easy way to **add a sitemap** on one of your pages becomes reality thanks to this WordPress plugin.
 Just use the shortcode [wp_sitemap_page] on any of your pages.
 This will automatically generate a sitemap of all your pages and posts.

 Be carefull, this plugin do not generate an XML sitemap.
 It only allow you to list all your pages and posts on a single page.
 This is a sitemap for human not for search engines bots.

+= Why this plugin is useful? =
+Such a sitemap is useful for many reasons:

+*   **Easy navigation** for the users.
+They can find easily pages or previous posts
+*   **Improve the SEO** of a website

+= Current features =

+*   Display all pages, posts and categories
+*   Posts and categories displayed hierarchically
+*   Easy to use
+*   Has CSS class to customize it if you want
+*   Available in multi-languages

 Want a WordPress developper?
 Feel free to <a href="http://en.tonyarchambeau.com/contact.html">contact me</a>.